-4.2 Valuation Bases, Assumptions and Methods to Derive the Value of Technical Provisions
+4.2 Valuation Basis, Assumptions and Methods to Derive the Value of Technical Provisions

 Insurance technical provisions for the Company are valued based on best-estimate cash flows, adjusted to reflect the time value of money using the discount rate term structure as prescribed by the Authority.
 In addition, there is a risk margin to reflect the uncertainty inherent in the underlying cash flows.
 The "loss provision" is calculated using the GAAP reserves as a starting point.
 The discounted reserve is then calculated using expected payout patterns and the discount rate term structure as prescribed by the Authority.
-The "premium provision" is calculated using the unearned premium reserve on GAAP basis, adjusting for bound but not incepted business as of December 31, 2021, and applying expected loss and expense ratios and appropriate claims payout patterns to derive cash flows, which are then discounted using the discount rate term structure as prescribed by the Authority.
+The "premium provision" is calculated using the unearned premium reserve on GAAP basis, adjusting for bound but not incepted business as of December 31, 2022, and applying expected loss and expense ratios and appropriate claims payout patterns to derive cash flows, which are then discounted using the discount rate term structure as prescribed by the Authority.
 The "Risk Margin" uses a cost-of-capital approach and assumes a risk-free portfolio.
 Capital requirements are derived for the full period needed to run-off the insurance liabilities and are discounted using the discount rate term structure as prescribed by the Authority.

-As of December 31, 2021, the total technical provisions are as follows:
+The total technical provisions as of December 31 are as follows:

-Technical Provision 2021
+Technical Provision 2022 2021

-Loss Provision \$148,329
+Loss Provision \$348,745 \$148,329

-Premium Provision 40,071
+Premium Provision (52,136) 40,071

-Risk Margin 19,552
+Risk Margin 32,412 19,552

-Total \$207,952
+Total \$329,021 \$207,952